emberjs/rfcs/text/0939-import-glob.md

 This design builds off [Vite's Glob Import Feature](https://vitejs.dev/guide/features.html#glob-import), but since that feature is non-standard and offers a rather wide API surface area, we're picking a well-defined subset that we're committed to supporting, not just under Vite but under all build tooling that we support, including today's classic builds.

 `import.meta.glob()` is a special function that:
- - can only be used with a string-literal argument
+ - can only be used with a string-literal first argument
  - can only be invoked directly as `import.meta.glob()`.
 You cannot pass it as a value, nor can you pass `import.meta` as a value and then try to call `.glob()` on that.

 The string argument **must** start with `./` or `../`.
 Only relative imports are supported.